vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 ### Exercise 1: Verify Lab Prerequisites

-**Important**: Due to resource restrictions, this lab cannot be run in the Learning On-Demand Environment and should be run within a personal Azure Subscription.
+**Important**: Due to resource/policy restrictions, this lab cannot be run using Azure account credentials provided by the MS Learn lab sandbox.
+You can complete this lab using a free trial or other personal Azure subscription.

 This lab assumes that the following Azure resources are available: